 We are very grateful to everyone who has gifted us their My Story.
 The following stories give you a flavour of the variety of journeys with MEN1 that different people experience.
+In addition, scroll down for our three patient story films produced in 2021.
 We hope you find them interesting, useful and maybe even inspiring.
 Writing about your experiences of living with a rare disease can be cathartic.
 If you would like to write about your journey, please download our template and send it to Jo Grey at the AMEND HQ.
 Thank you

 I was 3 years old when my father died, and back in 1981 his doctors didn’t know that the multiple tumours that kept cropping up around his body were caused by MEN1.
 It was 23 years later that my brother’s endocrinologist read over my father’s autopsy and suspected there might be a link and therefore sent one of my brother’s DNA to be genetically tested.
 After my brother was confirmed as having MEN1 the rest of us were tested, and after months of waiting for results my three older brothers and I were all confirmed to have it.
 Four out of four seemed unlucky and knowing that our father had died at the young age of 44 years, we all wondered what the future held.